openemp/openemp-documentation/docs/about/core.md

 - **System Service**: is a service that play a role in the orchestration between services, doesn't take part of the education model but ensure the data management across services

 !!! note
-    data service can only communicate with one API service (it's a OneToOne relationship)
+    data service should only communicate with one API service (it's a OneToOne relationship)

 ## Services Design